-- The robots do not know in advance how many objects they will encountered.
-This pose several problems as the robots need to decide if a new seen object or shared concept, is of a previously learned concept or not. - The representation of objects are learned on-line while the robots are traversing a particular environment.
-This is relevant for constructing autonomous robots. - Three possible cases in which to merge concepts and how to merge them were identified.
+- The robots do not know in advance how many objects they will encounter.
+This poses several problems as the robots need to decide if a new concept or a shared concept, is of a previously learned object or not. - The representation of objects are learned on-line while the robots are traversing a particular environment.
+This is relevant for programming autonomous robots. - Three possible cases in which to merge concepts and how to merge them were identified.

 The detection of coincident concepts avoids producing multiple concepts for the same object.
-The detection of complementary concepts allows to detect and learned unknown objects not seen by a particular robot.
-The detection of confused concepts allows to fuse information: 1) when the object have different shape and similar SIFT features, and 2) when the objects have similar shape and different SIFT features.
+The detection of complementary concepts allows to detect and learn unknown objects not seen by a particular robot.
+The detection of confused concepts allows to fuse information: (i) when the objects have different shape and similar SIFT features, and (ii) when the objects have similar shape and different SIFT features.
+These cases are particularly difficult to deal with because the objects may be genuinely different or may be the same but seen from different points of view by the robots.